-Intuitively, for a fixed repair to travel time ratio, we expect the aggregate reward to be non-decreasing, which is confirmed in Figure~\ref{fig:AggRwdCrews}.
-Additionally, for a fixed repair time vector, a larger repair to travel time ratio (e.g., 12:1) implies smaller commute times which allows for more jobs to be completed (higher aggregate reward), while a smaller repair to travel time ratio (e.g., 1:12) implies larger commute time which results in fewer job completions (smaller aggregate reward).
-A visual examination of the color coded sequence of plots in Figure~\ref{fig:AggRwdCrews} confirms this behavior.
-We also observe that the trend for the 13-node network shows a saturation behavior as $m$ increases, which is unlike what we see for the other two network sizes.
-In general, this saturation phenomenon can occur for any network size if all jobs can be completed by a certain number of crew, resulting in zero marginal aggregate reward (defined as $\text{AR}(m+1)-\text{AR}(m)$, where $\text{AR}(m)$ denotes the aggregate reward from $m$ crews, or alternately, the slope of the aggregate reward curve between successive values of $m$) due to deployment of an additional crew.
-See Figure~\ref{fig:Base3MargGrids} in the Appendix for plots of marginal aggregate reward corresponding to Figure~\ref{fig:AggRwdCrews}.
+Intuitively, for a fixed repair to travel time ratio, we expect the aggregate reward to be non-decreasing, which is confirmed in Figure~\ref{fig:AggRwdCrews123}.
+Additionally, for a fixed repair time vector, a larger repair to travel time ratio (e.g., 12:1) implies smaller commute times which allows for more jobs to be completed (higher aggregate reward), while a smaller repair to travel time ratio (e.g., 1:12) implies larger commute times which results in fewer job completions (smaller aggregate reward).
+A visual examination of the color coded sequence of plots in Figure~\ref{fig:AggRwdCrews123} confirms this behavior.